Have you ever felt that the right words at the right time can change everything?

 In our recent podcast episode, we sat down with Kristof Morrow, a US Navy veteran and accomplished writer who shares how words have been a lifeline for him—and how they can be for others as well.

-Welcome to ‘The Happy Sensory Corner in Special Ed’ – the podcast where we explore the world of sensory enrichment and environmental enrichment in special education.
+Welcome to ‘The Happy Sensory Corner’ – the podcast where we explore the world of sensory enrichment and environmental enrichment to treat neurological conditions.

-Through insightful discussions, interviews with experienced special education directors, and inspiring stories of resilience, we uncover the secrets to success in special education.
-Discover practical strategies, sensory enrichment protocols, and evidence-based practices that can transform the lives of special education students and educators.
+Through insightful discussions, interviews with experienced experts in a variety of fields, from nutrition to psychology, and inspiring stories of resilience, we uncover the secrets to success in raising a child with complex needs.
+Discover practical strategies, sensory enrichment protocols, and evidence-based practices that can transform lives one episode at a time.

 Episode Highlights